 In conjunction with the exhibition To Survive on This Shore: Photographs and Interviews with Transgender and Gender Nonconforming Older Adults by Jess T. Dugan and Vanessa Fabbre, the George Eastman Museum and ImageOut are hosting a panel discussion exploring representation of trans individuals in cinema.
-Moderated by ImageOut director Michael Gamilla, this virtual program features prominent voices in the film and television industry whose unique visions are shaping the perception of trans communities and their inclusion in contemporary culture.
+Moderated by ImageOut film programmer Michael Gamilla, this virtual program features prominent voices in the film and television industry whose unique visions are shaping the perception of trans communities and their inclusion in contemporary culture.

 Zackary Drucker is an independent artist, filmmaker, and cultural producer.
 She has performed and exhibited her work internationally in museums, galleries, and film festivals including the Whitney Biennial 2014, MoMA PS1, Hammer Museum, Art Gallery of Ontario, MCA San Diego, and SFMOMA, among others.
 Drucker is an Emmy-nominated producer for the docuseries This Is Me and was a producer on the Golden Globe and Emmy–winning Amazon show Transparent.
 The Lady and The Dale, her directorial debut for television, premiered on HBO in early 2021.